Basil: Drive

 Please note that due to the way Basil Drive works, it can only be enabled on one User account per Basil account.
 It is recommended that the Account Owner be the one to activate and install the application.

 If more than one user on the Basil account (team members) would like to be able to edit the files locally instead of downloading the files from the Basil Web Interface, it is recommended that Basil Drive be installed to a central file server or host computer that is sharing a folder over a local area network (LAN).
-Team members should be connected to the shared folder via mapped network drives so that Basil Drive can properly monitor the activity of the files and sync them correctly.
+Team members should be connected to the shared folder via mapped network drives so that Basil Drive (as long as the software is running) can properly monitor the activity of the files and sync them correctly.
 This option would only be available to users on the same LAN (or same office space) and would not be possible for remote employees.